sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 current_time <- Sys.time()
 ```

+**Self-test question**: What happens if you click the *Source* button again and thus execute the new version of the script?
+What happens if you click *Source* a third time?

 RStudio also allows to select one or more lines and click *Run* to execute only the selected lines or the line where the cursor currently is.

-Delete the two lines calculating the square root of two and defining the variable `a_variable` from the script, leaving only the line loading the Tidyverse library.
-In the following sections, add the code to the script to execute it rather than using the Console.

 ## Complex data types

-Create a new empty R script following the procedure above and save it as `practical-102_my-script-001.R`.
+Create a new empty R script following the procedure above, add a line loading the Tidyverse library and save it as `practical-102_my-script-001.R`.
 While reading the rest of this section, copy the new code in the script and use *Run* to execute the single instructions.

 ### Vectors